New Patients (301) 508-9755

 Our dentist will make any necessary adjustments for fit and comfort once the crown is complete.
 He will then permanently attach the crown to your tooth.
 You will not need a temporary crown or a return visit!
 We will also make sure to give you instructions on how to take care of your new crown.

-Dental Crowns Maintenance
+How to Maintain Dental Crowns

 Take special care of your new crown during the first couple of days following your dental crown procedure.
 First avoid hard and sticky foods for the first 48 hours.
 This will help the dental cement and crown settle in without any issues.